snyssen/webb-launcher/README.md

 Built with [Astro](https://astro.build), Webb Launcher is an homage to the [James Webb space telescope](https://en.wikipedia.org/wiki/James_Webb_Space_Telescope) and its [Ariane 5](https://en.wikipedia.org/wiki/Ariane_5) launcher.

+> **NOTE:** The GitHub repository is a mirror of the original repository, where the actual development work is done.

 ## How to use

 The recommended approach is with docker-compose and an accompanying .env file for your list of shortcuts: